pboueke/pboueke/README.md

 My name is **Pedro Boueke**.
 I'm a software engineer.
 In this page you'll find some of the stuff I've been working on.
-You can contact me with my email, `phboueke at gmail.com`, or at my [linkedin profile](https://www.linkedin.com/in/pedro-hollanda-boueke-660413b6/).
+You can contact me with my email, `phboueke at gmail.com`.

 &nbsp;